-This FAQ page will answer several pressing questions people have during the Theatre’s transition period.
+This FAQ page will answer questions people have regarding the Theatre.

 Who are the members of the Friends of the Paradise Theatre (FOPT) group and how can they be contacted?

 - - FOPT is a nonprofit corporation registered in the State of Colorado.
 The organization works on behalf of the local community to bring movies and extraordinary entertainment to the North Fork Valley.

 - - FOPT is governed by a Board of Directors.
 The organization received a Letter of Determination declaring the tax-exempt nonprofit status effective January 22, 2014.

 - - We have some wonderful staff and volunteers who help with the box office and concessions.
 Of course, there are also many creative people who provide programming, entertainment and technical assistance.

 - - Best way to contact the FOPT is via email.

 If people are interested in getting engaged as a “Friend”, is this group open for members and how can they go about joining?

 - - Yes – absolutely – this is an open group.
 Sign up at the Paradise or leave an email.